Possible Dynamical Pathways to the Misalignment of the VHS 1256-1257 System: Introduction

-In this work, we revisit the role of the dynamical interactions in shaping the system's configuration.
+In this work, we utilize VHS 1256 as a case study to understand the role of dynamical interactions in shaping the architecture of systems like this.
 Particularly, we run a simulation suite containing a large set of VHS 1256-like systems and demonstrate that a near-polar obliquity naturally takes place in such a configuration.
 On the other hand, while some systems flip their mutual inclination via EKL, it has a very limited range due to the weak torques.
 Specifically, any system that evolved to have a mutual inclination consistent with the observations started with an initially retrograde inclination.
-We thus hypothesize that there are three possibilities for the origin of the observed misalignment: the system formed misaligned via core/filament fragmentation and subsequent gas-driven migration and dynamical evolution \citep{Lee+19, poon+24}, the system formed prograde and was excited to retrograde via dynamical interactions with a hidden fourth companion, or the system formed prograde and was flipped by an impulse generated from a stellar flyby early in the system's history.
+We thus hypothesize that there are three possibilities for the origin of the observed misalignment: the system formed misaligned via core/filament fragmentation and subsequent gas-driven migration and dynamical evolution \citep{Lee+19, poon+24}, the system formed with the tertiary on a prograde orbit and was excited to a retrograde inclination via dynamical interactions with a hidden fourth companion, or the system formed prograde and the inclination was flipped by an impulse generated from a stellar flyby early in the system's history.

-The paper is organized as follows: in Section \ref{sec:triple}, we discuss the triple body dynamics of the system and propose that the high eccentricity and near-polar obliquity of VHS 1256b can be explained by the triple evolution of the system.
-In Section \ref{sec:origins}, we explore two possible origins of the retrograde mutual inclination: Section \ref{ssec:4body} considers the possibility that the system formed prograde and was flipped by a hidden fourth companion, while Section \ref{ssec:flyby} considers a possible stellar flyby early in the system's lifetime.
+The paper is organized as follows: in Section \ref{sec:triple}, we discuss the triple body dynamics of the system and propose that the high eccentricity and near-polar obliquity of VHS 1256 b can be explained by the triple evolution of the system.
+In Section \ref{sec:origins}, we explore three possible origins of the retrograde mutual inclination: Section \ref{ssec:4body} considers the possibility that the system formed prograde and was flipped by a hidden fourth companion, Section \ref{ssec:flyby} considers a possible stellar flyby early in the system's lifetime, and Section \ref{ssec:filament} explores filament fragmentation.
 In Section \ref{sec:discussion}, we summarize our findings and lay the groundwork for future studies of systems containing circumbinary planets.